Meroje/documentation-en/source/contribute/translate.rst

 Suggesting and submitting translations
 ======================================

 Everybody can suggest translations.
-A suggestion will be reviewed by approved translators before being submitted.
+A suggestion will be reviewed by an approved translator before being submitted.
 Only submitted translations are applied to Novius OS.
 Unreviewed or rejected suggestions stay in Pootle.

 .. note::
     You don't even need to create an account to suggest translations.
 Nevertheless creating an account only takes you a minute and allows you to select your languages and avoid the CAPTCHA protection.